 Your heart pumps nearly 5 quarts of blood through your body every minute.
 Even while you are sitting still, your heart beats (expands and contracts) 60 to 80 times each minute.
 These heartbeats are triggered by electrical impulses that begin in your heart's natural pacemaker, called the sinoatrial node (SA node).
 The SA node is a group of cells located at the top of your heart's upper right chamber (the right atrium).

 Any irregularity in your heart's natural rhythm is called an arrhythmia.
 Almost everyone's heart skips or flutters at one time or another, and these mild, one-time palpitations are harmless.
 But there are about 4 million Americans who have recurrent arrhythmias, and these people should be under the care of a doctor.

 Categories of Arrhythmia

 Arrhythmias can be divided into two categories: ventricular and supraventricular.
-Ventricular arrhythmias happen in the heart's two lower chambers, called the ventricles.
-Supraventricular arrhythmias happen in the structures above the ventricles, mainly the atria, which are the heart's two upper chambers.
+Ventricular arrhythmias happen in the heart's two lower chambers, the ventricles.
+Supraventricular arrhythmias happen in the structures above the ventricles, mainly the atria, the heart's two upper chambers.

 Arrhythmias are further defined by the speed of the heartbeats.
 A very slow heart rate, called bradycardia, means the heart rate is less than 60 beats per minute.
 Tachycardia is a very fast heart rate, meaning the heart beats faster than 100 beats per minute.
 Fibrillation, the most serious form of arrhythmia, is fast, uncoordinated beats, which are contractions of individual heart-muscle fibers.